Atomic Puppet: Episodes

+In part one, on the one-year anniversary of Atomic Puppet's first appearance and Captain Atomic's "disappearance", Mookie tells everyone that he killed Captain Atomic in one last attempt to make them accept him as their hero.
+Meanwhile, Joey and AP argue over if everyone should know that AP is Captain Atomic.In part two, Mookie teams up with Professor Tite-Gripp to lead a prison outbreak and destroy Atomic Puppet once and for all.

 Production

 Series creators Mark Drop and Jerry Leibotwitz originally pitched the concept of Atomic Puppet to Mercury Filmworks in 2011.
 The studio took interest in the concept, but chose to redevelop it under the supervision of series developer Travis Williams and director Andy Coyle.
 One such change the team introduced was the idea of the titular sock puppet being a polymorphed superhero, but one that "had a bit bigger of an ego".
 They believed this would emphasize the humiliation of the character's transformation and force him to show his more vulnerable side.

 According to Mercury Filmworks president Clint Eland, Atomic Puppet was envisioned as a comedic superhero-driven show focused on the close friendship between the main duo of Joey Felt and AP.
 Coyle and Williams both added that the show also intended to explore various genres, allowing the series to exhibit a wide range of tones and emotions.
 Additionally, Mercury Filmworks sought to have Joey and AP grows as characters through the pair's episodic adventures, with direction on the series focusing on character-driven elements to create characters the audience would grow attached to and who could be flexible enough for many kinds of story.